dhellmann/pymotw/PyMOTW/pydoc/index.rst

 :Purpose: Generates help for Python modules and classes from the code.
 :Python Version: 2.1 and later

-The pydoc module imports a Python module and uses the contents to generate help text at runtime.
+The :mod:`pydoc` module imports a Python module and uses the contents to generate help text at runtime.
 The output includes docstrings for any objects that have them, and all of the documentable contents of the module are described.

 Plain Text Help
 ===============